projectbarbel/barbelsite/website/versioned_docs/version-1.7.0/springboot.md

 ---
 id: version-1.7.0-springboot
 title: BarbelHisto as service helper in Spring Boot
-sidebar_label: Spring Boot helper example
+sidebar_label: Spring Boot service helper
 original_id: springboot
 ---

-Follwing example demonstrates how to use `BarbelHisto` in a Spring Boot application.
+The following example demonstrates how to use `BarbelHisto` in a Spring Boot application.
 There are two fundamental alternatives to integrate `BarbelHisto` into Spring Boot: using `BarbelHisto` as a helper class in your services, or you use `BarbelHisto` event listener persistence within Spring Boot services.
 This example demonstrates the simple helper class alternative.

 The Spring Boot example application can be found [here in the examples repository](https://github.com/projectbarbel/barbelhisto-samples/tree/master/springboot-helper).